 The Commissioner's office has any power that is reasonably necessary to carry out its role.
 This may include having access to records and conducting interviews with people concerned in the matter.

 The investigation is private.
 It is also privileged, meaning that the Commissioner cannot be required to give evidence in any court or other judicial proceedings about anything that has come to the Commissioner's knowledge in exercising the office's statutory functions.

-To contact the office of the Commissioner for Children write to:
+You may contact the office of the Commissioner for Children on their website.

 Other functions of the Commissioner for Children

 In addition to carrying out investigations where appropriate, the Commissioner also has monitoring and informative functions.
 Specifically, this includes:

 - monitoring and assessing the policies and practices of the Department of Child, Youth and Family Services and other relevant bodies

 - encouraging the development within the Department of policies and services designed to promote the welfare of children and young people

 - undertaking and promoting research into relevant matters